How to Fix a Vacuum Cleaner: DIY Solutions That Actually Work

 Vacuum cleaners consist of multiple components that work together to provide suction to remove dirt, debris, dust, and everything in between.
 There is a belt located in the bottom plate, which is connected to the motor together with the roller bush.
 It works to guide the debris up the hose and into the dirt canister.

-Check the belt
+Check the Belt

-Repairing vacuum cleaners when it gives off a burning smell means a quick check-through to find the cause.
+When your vacuum gives off a burning smell, do a quick check to find the cause.
 Normally, I would do a bottom-up check, starting with the belt.
-Flip your vacuum over and use a screwdriver to remove the bottom plate and look for the belt.

 The type of suction your vacuum cleaner operates on will dictate the location of the belt, which is either on the side or in the middle.
 If yours is side suction, the belt will be positioned on the side opposite of the hose attachment place.
 If your vacuum runs on central suction units, the belt can be found in the middle of the bottom plate.